-Different Horse Racing Bets: Understand Them All
+Different Horse Racing Bets: Understanding All The Types

 If you find horse racing terminology confusing, you’re certainly not alone.
 While being totally fluent horse racing’s idiosyncratic (and sometimes, bizarre) language certainly is necessary to become a successful bettor, it can be quite the learning curve.

 There are definitely certain words you’ll need to know and different bets you’ll need to understand.
 Here, you’ll find an explanation of types of horse racing bets so you can start betting on horse racing with ease.

 - The different types of horse racing bets and their names

 - The difference between straight bets and exotic bets

 - The difference between horizontal and vertical horizontal bets